 We don't recommend using up grace period days to take a vacation, because this uses up one's safety margin.
 If they are used to take a week-long cruise, then one risks cancellation over one fender-bender or minor family emergency that makes one at all late on any other lesson.
 Since there are 28 other lessons, chances are that one will be unavoidably late on one of them.

 If one must use grace period days for a planned vacation, then aim to turn in the other lessons early!
 That way, if a minor accident or emergency happens, one won't have to do a whole lesson in one long, rushed sitting to get the lesson in before the due date, to avoid cancellation.

-A student who expects to be several days late for a due date should warn the TypeWell teaching team and sponsor ahead of time so that they don't worry when they get warning emails (more on this below).
+A candidate who expects to be several days late for a due date should warn the TypeWell teaching team and sponsor ahead of time so that they don't worry when they get warning emails (more on this below).

 Unfortunately, we can't provide refunds for cancellation after the course has begun.
-So, the best thing all around is for the student to make the commitment to turn in lessons every 2 to 3 days over the several months of the course, in order to learn to be a great TypeWell transcriber.
+So, the best thing all around is for the candidate to make the commitment to turn in lessons every 2 to 3 days over the several months of the course, in order to learn to be a great TypeWell transcriber.